jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 real limitation.
 The inference map is under-specified: it omits an argument that matters.

-Flow maps are a clean way to remove that mismatch.
+Adding the target time is the minimal fix.
+Flow maps give a more general language for the same idea.
 Instead of learning only an infinitesimal vector field, a flow-map model learns a two-time map: from this state at time `t`, where should the sample go if the target is time `s`?

 <figure class="imm-flow-figure">
   <div class="imm-flow-media-grid">